adrianmroz82/React-Redux-Cinema-Booking/README.md

 ## Cinema-Booking App
-The application was build with React, Redux, MaterialUI and Ramda.js
+The application was built with React, Redux, MaterialUI and Ramda.js

 Start project with: